 # crop to 2,000 x 2,000 bounding boxbb <-list(xmin=14e3, xmax=16e3,ymin=45e3, ymax=47e3)sq <-crop(sd, bb)# visualize MS4A1 transcripts over labeled cellsplotSpatialData() +plotShape(sq, col=NA, fill="transferred_cell_type", alpha=0.8) +scale_fill_manual(values=pal, na.value="#808080") +plotPoint(sq, key="MS4A1", size=0.4) +ggtitle("MS4A1 transcripts in T/B cells")

 Let’s evaluate this with SegTraQ, which provides the point statistics (ps) module to quantify subcellular transcript distributions within cells.
-For example, we can compute transcript distances to the cell membrane either across all genes and cells or for selected genes and cell types.
-For this, let’s briefly jump back into Python.
+E.g., we can compute transcript-to-membrane distances either across genes and cells, or for selected genes and cell types.
+For this, we briefly jump back into Python.

 Let’s jump back to R and plot the distance of MS4A1 in B and T cells.
 Indeed, MS4A1 is closer to the cell membrane in T than in B cells.
 This aligns with these signals arising from spillover rather than true biological expression: